 Likewise, the drainage elements required a 3D model for all pipes, headwall, culverts, basins and drainage channels, all of which required their own tag.

 “The brief was quite complex in that every element had to be named using these protocols – every signpost, barrier – every aspect had to have its own individual tag,” says Mr. Brady.

-He explains that the benefits of such comprehensive tagging would allow the asset owner to individually identify elements that would require maintenance, such as safety barriers, during operation.
+He explains that one of the benefits of such comprehensive tagging included allowing the asset owner to individually identify elements that would require maintenance, such as safety barriers, during operation.

-Pacific Complete’s naming protocol contained more than 100 components that needed to be tagged and subdivided into location, direction, family and number.
+Pacific Complete’s naming protocol for design elements contained more than 100 components that needed to be tagged and subdivided into location, direction, family and number.

-“Before we started the project, we had to see how we could deliver on these very ominous requirements,” says Mr. Brady.
+“Before we started the project, we had to see how we could deliver on these stringent requirements,” says Mr. Brady.

-To address these significant hurdles, the ACJV team needed to find the right software to provide a comprehensive solution.
+Pacific Complete did not mandate the software to use, so in order to address this challenge, the ACJV team needed to find the right software to provide a comprehensive solution.
 Mr. Brady was responsible for completing a review of the available software for implementing the digital engineering aspects on the project.
 The aim was to identify the most efficient process to complete the project’s BIM requirements, while also catering for cross collaboration between different disciplines.

 Given its latest developments with 3D mesh surfaces (known as trimeshes), use of snippets (coding tools) to standardise naming, and workflow tools – or chains – to help streamline processes, 12d Solutions’ design software was selected for the civil aspects of the project.